paolobasso99/polimi_recordings_downloader/readme.md

 # Polimi recordings downloader
 This Python application is used to download a batch of lessons recordings from the Polimi recording archives.

+NOTE: This app is unable to download recordings of lessons for which the professor disable downloading.
+You can check if the professor disabled downoading if there is not a download button next to the title in Webex.

 ## Set up
 ### System dependencies
 - [Python](https://www.python.org/downloads/)